About New Boston

 The New Boston Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wayne County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for New Boston, Michigan residents are available through the local police department and authorized providers in Wayne County.
+Fingerprinting services for New Boston, Michigan residents are available through local police (where present) and authorized providers in Wayne County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the New Boston Police Department or Wayne County Sheriff's Office for scheduling and fees.

-Property records for New Boston, Michigan are maintained by the Wayne County Assessor's Office and the Wayne County Clerk and Recorder.
+Property records for New Boston, Michigan are maintained by the City of New Boston Assessor and the Wayne County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wayne County, including parcels in New Boston.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Wayne County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Wayne County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Wayne County offices at the county courthouse.
 The Wayne County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for New Boston, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Wayne County Clerk's office issues marriage licenses and maintains marriage records for Wayne County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.